DTU-SSE/swarm-monitor/README.md

 To generate Protocol Buffers message types from this specificatoin of events please run:

 ```
-smcli ax2pb src/protocol.ts \ `# input file`
+smcli ax2pb src/protocol.ts \
--o protos/factory.proto \ `# output file`
+    -o protos/factory.proto \
--b                      \ `# events inlcude branch-tracking information`
--c                        `# set up scripts to facilitate translation between TypeScript and Protocol Buffers at runtime`
+    -bc
 ```

 This command reads the event specification in `src/protocol.ts` and translates the specification to a set of Protocol Buffers message types storing the output in `protos/factory.proto`.
-Additionally, the command sets up scripts to facilitate generating concrete Protocol Buffers messages at runtime.
+Additionally, the command specifies that events inlcude "branch-tracking" information (-b) and sets up scripts to facilitate generating concrete Protocol Buffers messages at runtime (-c).

 The details of how events are encoded to Protocol Buffers can be found in [smcli/README.md](smcli/README.md).